José Antonio Sistiaga: Alternative teachings, conferences and performances

 Sistiaga discovered in Paris the artistic alternative workshop dedicated to children created by Arno Stern: L'Académie des jeudis.
 Stern searched to reveal the original creativity of the children, far from the artistic education.
-Sistiaga would create similar workshops when he was back in Spain (San Sebastian) with the help of artist Esther Ferrer: La Academia de los jueves, which was active from 1963 to 1968.
+Sistiaga would create similar workshops when he was back in Spain (San Sebastián) with the help of artist Esther Ferrer: La Academia de los jueves, which was active from 1963 to 1968.
 In parallel, he was in touch with Celestin Freinet, who created the Methode Freinet of teaching, based on development of the child from his own capacities.
 Sistiaga organized exhibitions of children's creations in the Basque Country, sometimes with his own works.

 Experimental cinema

 After seeing in Paris Norman McLaren's film, he decided to improve this medium to pass over his pictorial strategies.
 He exhibited his first film in 1968 at the Bilbao Short Film Festival.
 Titled 'Era erera baleibu izik subua aruaren (a nonsense phrase coined by Sistiaga's friend Rafa Ruiz Balerdi), it won a prize for best experimental film.
 This 10-minute short, hand-painted in a fairly conventional cartoon style, was later renamed De la Luna a Euskadi ("From the Moon to the Basque Country").

 Thanks to the help of collector and patron from Navarra, Juan Huarte, who created a film production company X-Films to produce films made by Basque artists from the Gaur Movement (Balerdi, Basterretxea, Sistiaga), the artist began painting his abstract magnum opus in 1968.
 It took 17 months of 10- to 12-hour days to complete.
 The silent, 75-minute film was first exhibited at Madrid in 1970.
 The technique is hand painted film.
 Sistiaga used the same vocabulary of his paintings (lines, points, color) onto the film celluloid and obtained random patterns of colored points that evoke the atomic matter or the "Primitive soup" of universe.
 Subsequent screenings took place in London, Paris, Barcelona and New York City.

 Each of the approximately 108,000 frames in Era erera is completely unique, and appears onscreen for only 1/24th of a second.
 No optical printing techniques or special photographic effects were employed in its production.
 Era erera baleibu izik subua aruaren is the first feature-length example of "direct" cameraless filmmaking, a painstaking technique dating back to the early 1900s.
 Other well-known artists in the genre include Len Lye, Harry Smith, Norman McLaren (whose work Sistiaga cites as a direct influence) and Stan Brakhage.

 In 1972, José Antonio Sistiaga participated in the International Art Event Encuentros de Pamplona with painting and his films.
 Juan Huarte (patron of the event) commissioned him to shoot a film on the event where participated American composer John Cage, Steve Reich and European ones Luc Ferrari and José Luis Isasa.
 During this period, Sistiaga painted large paintings with curves, lines on white canvas.